apache/logging-log4j2/src/site/markdown/security.md

 ### Credit
 This issue was discovered by Kai Mindermann of iC Consult and separately by 4ra1n.

-Additional vulnerability details discovered independently by Ash Fox of Google, Anthony Weems of Praetorian, and RyotaK
+Additional vulnerability details discovered independently by Ash Fox of Google, Alvaro Muñoz and Tony Torralba from GitHub, Anthony Weems of Praetorian, and RyotaK (@ryotkak).

 ### References
 - [CVE-2021-45046](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-45046)